 - Compressor cooling vs Themoelectric: Get the safe one.

-- A 12 Volt Fridge Freezer is a valuable, versatile investment that can last many years.
+- The best 12 Volt Fridge Freezer is a valuable, versatile investment that can last many years.

 - Icebox coolers don’t save money, they have very real costs beyond initial purchase.